 Matthew is a concertmaster, soloist and core member of some of the world’s leading period instrument ensembles.
 He has been a member of the Australian Brandenburg Orchestra since 2006 before moving to The Hague, The Netherlands, where he studied Baroque Violin at The Royale Conservatoire.
 After completing post-graduate studies, he has continued to enjoy performing with a variety of international ensembles and festivals in Australia, The Netherlands, France, Italy, Poland, and Canada.

-Matthew has been a regular member of Pinchgut Opera since his first production in 2006.
-He has performed in seventeen operas and has been the concert master for five of those productions.
-Matthew also enjoys performs in a variety of ensembles and festivals, including the Australian Haydn Ensemble, Salut!
-Baroque, De Nederlandse Bachvereniging (Netherlands Bach Society), Les Talens Lyriques (Paris), Festival D’Aix en Provence, Opera Nationale de Paris & Capella Mediterranea (Switzerland).
-He is a founding member of the Sydney based, baroque ensemble The Muffat Collective.
+Matthew has been a regular member of Pinchgut Opera since his first performance in 2006.
+He has performed in twenty-one opera productions and has been a concert master since 2015.
+He performs in a variety of other ensembles and festivals, including the Australian Haydn Ensemble, De Nederlandse Bachvereniging (Netherlands Bach Society), Les Talens Lyriques (Paris), Festival D’Aix en Provence, Opera Nationale de Paris & Capella Mediterranea (Switzerland).
+He is also a founding member of the Sydney based baroque ensemble, The Muffat Collective.

-Matthew’s approach to music is one governed by his commitment to producing a unique and individual sound based on his knowledge of historical performance practices.
-He believes that 17th and 18th century music is full of vitality, energy and emotions that speak to us now, as much as they did in the past.
+As an enthusiastic violin teacher, Matthew enjoys sharing his knowledge of historical performance practices with young professionals at the Sydney Conservatorium of Music, and a variety of primary and secondary schools in Sydney.
+Governed by his commitment to producing a unique and individual sound, Matthew’s approach to music is based on his knowledge of historical performance.
+He believes that seventeenth- and eighteenth-century music is full of vitality, energy and emotions that speak to us now, as much as they did in the past.